-- Appendix C of this document lists all effluent monitoring locations.
-Appendix C specifies sampling and field measurements, as well as analytical method information.
-Appendix C also lists the sampling frequency at each location and the required analytical parameters and analytical methods.
-Additionally, Appendix C specifies the sampling driver for each sampling program (e.g., permit, CERCLA decision document).
-Generally, data collected as part of this document not only meets permit and CERCLA decision requirements, it also provides data sets that may be used in future CERCLA decision documents. - Appendix D of this document provides the QAPP.
+- Appendix D of this document provides the QAPP.
 All QA components are outlined within this plan.
 The QAPP identifies reporting limits [or practical quantification limits (PQLs)] and MDLs/MDAs.
-In cases where reporting limits (or PQLs) are specified under a given regulatory driver, those requirements are denoted as such within the QAPP. - Each laboratory receives a statement of work for all sampling activities.
+In cases where reporting limits (or PQLs) are specified under a given regulatory driver, those requirements are denoted as such within the OAPP. - Each laboratory receives a statement of work for all sampling activities.
 The reporting limits (or PQLs) found in the QAPP are specified in the statement of work as a condition of work.
 If a laboratory cannot meet these limits, and if the limits are not a matter of regulatory compliance, the contractor project manager may approve the increased reporting limits (or PQL) and/or MDLs/MDAs. - Monitoring results from the KPDES outfalls are summarized in the discharge monitoring reports, which are submitted on a monthly basis to the KDOW as required by the KPDES permit.
 Notifications of exceedances to the permit are submitted per the specifications within the permit.
-Surface water monitoring results at the landfills are summarized in quarterly reports and submitted to Kentucky Division of Waste Management (KDWM) on a quarterly basis.
+Surface water monitoring results at the landfills are summarized in quarterly reports and submitted to KDWM on a quarterly basis.